uob-coms20007/uob-coms20007.github.io/syntax/limits.md

 <img src="../assets/syntax/parse_tree_repeat1.png" width="400px">

 In fact, I can tell you infinitely many additional words that are in the language of this (unknown) grammar.
-By looking at the parse tree, I can conclude that $Y \longrightarrow b\ Y$ must be a rule of the grammar and so must $Y \longrightarrow c$.
+By looking at the parse tree, I can conclude that $Y \Coloneqq b\ Y$ must be a rule of the grammar and so must $Y \Coloneqq c$.

-If we imagine how the given parse tree was constructed from root to leaves, the first time that nonterminal $Y$ was encountered the rule $Y \longrightarrow b\ Y$ was used, and the second time that nonterminal $Y$ was encountered the rule $Y \longrightarrow c$ was used.
+If we imagine how the given parse tree was constructed from root to leaves, the first time that nonterminal $Y$ was encountered the rule $Y \Coloneqq b\ Y$ was used, and the second time that nonterminal $Y$ was encountered the rule $Y \Coloneqq c$ was used.
 However, it needn't have been that way.
-We could have used the former, recursive rule, _again_ the second time we encountered $Y$ and then afterwards used the base case $Y \longrightarrow c$.
+We could have used the former, recursive rule, _again_ the second time we encountered $Y$ and then afterwards used the base case $Y \Coloneqq c$.

 <img src="../assets/syntax/parse_tree_repeat2.png" width="500px">